 The construction of the Rázsochy Faculty Hospital in Bratislava’s Lamač district began in 1987.
 During the thirty-year construction, it repeatedly faced the problem of financing, and only a rough structure with perimeter walls was completed.
-The Ministry of Health of Slovakian Republic (MoH SR) decided to demolish the hospital as the existing premises did not meet modern healthcare standards (such as increased patient numbers, ageing population and the flexibility to deal with demographic and health and disease developments).
-An assessment of modernization options showed that a refurbishment would not secure sustainable quality and meet the other needs of a modern healthcare facility.
+The Ministry of Health of Slovakian Republic (MoH SR) decided to demolish the hospital as the existing premises did not meet modern healthcare standards (such as increased patient numbers, ageing population and the flexibility to deal with demographic and health and disease developments). options showed that a refurbishment would not secure sustainable quality and meet the other needs of a modern healthcare facility.

 In the first phase of this work, the MoH SR launched a tender for demolition works.
 The Ministry set the requirements for quality standards.
 One of the evaluation criteria was the amount of recycling and use of building materials.

 MoH SR published a Prior Information Notice related to the execution of Prior Market Consultations (PMC) for the preparation, designing and construction of the new University Hospital in Bratislava.

 The Ministry held two rounds of PMC with more than 300 economic operators.
 All steps and documents related to PMC (including minutes) were published and are available on the webpage of MoH SR. As a follow-up to the initial presentation meeting held as part of the PMC, the MoH SR invited potential bidders to inspect the Rázsochy Construction Site.